 1. Mortgage rates have gone down

-Mortgage rates can fluctuate since they’re impacted by a variety of factors, including U.S. Federal Reserve monetary policy, market movements, inflation, the economy and global factors.
+Mortgage rates for homeowners can fluctuate since they’re affected by a variety of factors, including U.S. Federal Reserve monetary policy, market movements, inflation, the economy and global factors.

 If mortgage rates fall, you may be able to save by securing a lower interest rate than you have on your existing loan.

-So how much should mortgage rates fall before you consider refinancing?
+So how much should mortgage rates fall before you consider whether refinancing is worth it?
 The traditional rule of thumb says to refinance if your rate is 1% to 2% below your current rate.

 Make sure to factor in your current loan term when considering refinance though.
 For instance, if you’re four years into a 30-year mortgage and refinance to a new 30-year term, it will have taken you 34 years total to pay off your home in the end.
 Plus, you’ll likely pay more interest over the extended term than if you had chosen a shorter term.